arni-magnusson/areaplot/README.md

 # areaplot

-## Plot Stacked Areas and Confidence Bands
+## Plot Stacked Areas and Confidence Bands as Filled Polygons

-Plot functions to draw stacked areas and confidence bands.
+Plot stacked areas and confidence bands as filled polygons, or add polygons to existing plots.
 A variety of input formats are supported, including vectors, matrices, data frames, formulas, etc.